How this site was made, who it's for, and the family behind it.

 This site is not a replacement for professional guidance from a physician, attorney, or educator.
 It is a starting point: a way to help families orient themselves before and between appointments.
 When something here conflicts with what your child's doctor, attorney, or school team tells you, please follow them.

 Content on this site is drawn from publicly available published research on SETD5 Syndrome.
 Papers are located through PubMed, Google Scholar, scientific journals, and websites.
-All content is written and reviewed by the site's author.
-Claude by Anthropic is used as a tool to help rephrase existing technical language into clearer language; it is not used for generating original medical analysis or research interpretation.
-Everything published here has been written and reviewed by the site's author.
+Research and drafting tools are used to help organize information; all content is written and reviewed by the author.

 A full list of sources is available on the Sources & References page.
 Content is updated as new research is published.
 If you notice something that should be corrected or updated, please submit a correction.